 The Company is committed to establishing and maintaining an effective process for employees to report, and for the Company to respond to and correct, any type of misconduct or unethical behavior.
 This includes 'whistleblowing' which is the reporting of suspected wrongdoing or dangers in relation to our activities.

 This includes bribery, facilitation of tax evasion, fraud or other criminal activity, miscarriages of justice, health and safety risks, damage to the environment, and any breach of legal or professional obligations.

 Each employee has a duty to report any known or suspected violation of this Code, including any violation of the laws, rules, regulations, or policies that apply to the Company.
 If you know of or suspect a violation, or simply have a question about whether certain conduct or behavior is consistent with this Code or any other Company policy or applicable law, you may choose to raise the concern to your manager or to any member of the Human Resources department, the legal department, or the executive leadership team.
-If your manager does not answer your question or address your concern to your satisfaction, or if you do not feel comfortable contacting your manager, you may contact any member of the Human Resources department, legal department. or executive leadership team.
+If your manager does not answer your question or address your concern to your satisfaction, or if you do not feel comfortable contacting your manager, you may contact any member of the Human Resources department, legal department, or executive leadership team.
 Alternatively or additionally, you may submit a Helpline report, which may be submitted anonymously, as described below.

 The Company maintains additional methods for reporting concerns or seeking guidance about known or suspected violations of this Code or any applicable law or Company policy, including an Ethics & Compliance Helpline, which allows for confidential and anonymous reporting of concerns in the United States and elsewhere as permitted under local law.
-The Ethics & Compliance Helpline is administered by an independent third-party provider and further information is available by visiting www.cyrusone. ethicspoint.com or calling 1-844- 348-5823 (from the U.S.) or the local country number listed on the Helpline website.
+The Ethics & Compliance Helpline is administered by an independent third-party provider and further information is available by visiting www.cyrusone.ethicspoint.com or calling misconduct, or a breach of regulatory requirements, to anybody responsible for supervising or regulating the matters in question; or (d) if and to the extent required by law.

+1-844-348-5823 (from the U.S.) or the local country number listed on the Helpline website.

-Nothing in the Code prohibits you from making a disclosure: (a) which amounts to a protected disclosure or "whistleblowing" within the meaning of applicable law; (b) in order to report an offense to a law enforcement or regulatory agency or to cooperate with a criminal or regulatory investigation or prosecution; (c) for the purposes of reporting misconduct, or a breach of regulatory requirements, to any body responsible for supervising or regulating the matters in question; or (d) if and to the extent required by law.
+Nothing in the Code prohibits you from making a disclosure: (a) which amounts to a protected disclosure or "whistleblowing" within the meaning of applicable law; (b) in order to report an offense to a law enforcement or regulatory agency or to cooperate with a criminal or regulatory investigation or prosecution; (c) for the purposes of reporting

-INVESTIGATING REPORTS 2.6
+2.6 INVESTIGATING REPORTS